kirschem/replicate-couchdb-cluster/README.md

     Options:

       -c max-concurrency        The maximum number of concurrent replications.
 If this value is omitted then the max-concurrency is defaulted to 20.

       -i dbs-to-skip            A comma separated list of DBS to skip

+      -o,--only dbs-to-include  A comma separated list of DBS to explicitly inlcude

+      --continous               Trigger live replication

       -a                        Use the target's _replicate API when replicating.
 This is particularly useful when you are trying to replicate from a remote source to localhost.
 By default, the source's _replicate API is used.

       -v                        Verbose

       -d                        Debug info such as details of the requests and responses.
                                 Useful for determining why long replications are failing.

     Examples: